 I have passed my trade test more than 3 months ago and have not been issued with my trade certificate.

-Enquire from your trade test centre/INDLELA or the SETA as to when the applications for certification was made through NAMB to the QCTO.
+Enquire from your trade test centre/INDLELA or the SETA as to when the application for certification was submitted through NAMB to the QCTO.
 Once the certificate is issued, the learner should collect the certificate from the trade test centre.

 Is the QCTO responsible for registering and evaluating foreign trade qualifications?